European Jewels: Prague, Krakow and Budapest (March 5-15, 2020)

 Experience for yourself these wonderful cities in the ArawjoTours European Jewels tour during the spring of 2019,.
 Below is a summary of tour inclusions, price and availability.

-TOUR FEATURES: This fabulous ten days getaway includes round trip air transportation to Prague with a return from Budapest on Lufthansa Airlines (a great carrier!) out of Newark Liberty International Airport; all private motor coach transfers between the airport and hotels in Prague and Budapest; three nights in the beautiful K&K Hotel in Prague with breakfasts daily; a half day guided tour of Prague, including Prague Castle and the Old Town; one way private motor coach transportation from Prague to Krakow with a lunch stop (lunch on your own) in the Czech town of Olomouc; three nights in Krakow in the fabulous Mercure Stare Miasto Hotel with breakfasts daily; a half day guided sightseeing tour of Krakow; an optional tour to Auschwitz and Birkenau tour from Krakow; one way private motor coach transportation from Krakow to Budapest; a lunch stop (lunch on you own) in the charming town of Kosice on the way to Budapest; three nights in Budapest in the excellent four star NH Budapest Hotel with breakfasts daily; a half day sightseeing tour of Budapest including a visit to the Fisherman’s Bastion; the services of a full-time European tour manager as well as local step-on guides; the participation of an ArawjoTours Tour Representative; and a pre-departure orientation sponsored by Kevin Arawjo of ArawjoTours, LLC.
+TOUR FEATURES: This fabulous ten days getaway includes round trip air transportation to Prague with a return from Budapest on Lufthansa Airlines (a great carrier!) out of Newark Liberty International Airport; all private motor coach transfers between the airport and hotels in Prague and Budapest; three nights in the beautiful K&K Hotel in Prague with breakfasts daily; a half day guided tour of Prague, including Prague Castle and the Old Town; one way private motor coach transportation from Prague to Krakow with a lunch stop (lunch on your own) in the Czech town of Olomouc; three nights in Krakow in the fabulous Mercure Stare Miasto Hotel with breakfasts daily; a half day guided sightseeing tour of Krakow; an optional tour to Auschwitz and Birkenau from Krakow; one way private motor coach transportation from Krakow to Budapest; a lunch stop (lunch on you own) in the charming Slovakian town of Banska-Bystrica on the way to Budapest; three nights in Budapest in the excellent four star Courtyard by Marriott Hotel with breakfasts daily; a half day sightseeing tour of Budapest including a visit to the Fisherman’s Bastion; the services of a full-time European tour manager (Lucy Rapoport) as well as local step-on guides; the participation of an ArawjoTours Tour Representative; porterage of one bag per person at each hotel; the use of VOX headsets throughout the tour; and a pre-departure orientation sponsored by Kevin Arawjo of ArawjoTours, LLC.